Columbia Parks and Recreation

-Below is a directory of the major trails in the park system, along with the neighborhood, community, and regional park trails.
+Below is a directory of the major trails in Columbia Trail System, along with the neighborhood, community, and regional park trails.
 Click on the links below for more information on individual trails.

-Below are Columbia's destination trails designed for commuting, as well as for fitness and recreation.
 Each trail generally has several access points.
 Various trailheads provide parking and restrooms.
 Click on the links below for more information on individual trails.

 There are many connections that link neighborhoods to Columbia's major destination trails.
 However, some of the larger connector trails provide an enjoyable trail journey within themselves.
 Below are major trail connectors that trail users may enjoy exploring in addition to the premiere destination trails listed above.